Notification

 Comparing UUID Versions

-• Version 5: Deterministic UUIDs generated by applying SHA-1 hashing to a namespaces (like DNS names or URLs) combined with custom string payloads.
+Deterministic UUIDs generated by applying SHA-1 hashing to namespaces combined with custom string payloads.
 The same namespace and name combination will always return the exact same UUID.

-• Version 7: The newest time-ordered standard.
+The newest standard.
 Incorporates a 48-bit Unix timestamp in milliseconds as the leading sequence, followed by random bits.
 Highly recommended for relational database index keys.

 Database & Distributed Architectures